What are some domains that publish BIMI records?

 - DNS first: Confirm the TXT record exists at the expected selector and contains one BIMI version tag.

-- DMARC next: Confirm policy enforcement and aligned authentication for the mail stream being tested.
+- DMARC next: Confirm full policy enforcement and aligned authentication for the mail stream being tested.

 - Asset check: Fetch the SVG, validate the format, and keep the exact HTTP status in your result.

-- Certificate check: Inspect the assertion or certificate reference when the target mailbox requires one.
+- Certificate check: Inspect the VMC or CMC reference when the target mailbox requires a mark certificate.

 - Mailbox check: Test with a real message, because each provider controls final logo display.

 The SVG part deserves special attention.
-BIMI is strict about logo shape, profile, hosting, and file behavior.
-A normal website SVG can fail because it has scripts, unsupported references, the wrong profile, or a server response that works in a browser but not in a mail security pipeline.
+BIMI expects the SVG Tiny PS profile, a square viewBox, HTTPS hosting, and an image/svg+xml response.
+A normal website SVG can fail because it has scripts, embedded raster content, unsupported references, or server behavior that works in a browser but not in a mail security pipeline.

 If the goal is your own deployment rather than collecting examples, generate the DMARC record cleanly before moving to BIMI.
 A DMARC record generator is useful when you need the TXT syntax right before policy staging.